alex-orkuma/cybercog/content/post/nginx-for-absolute-beginners.md

 ---
-title: 'Nginx for absolute beginners '
+title: "Nginx for absolute beginners "
 subtitle: Part 1 installion and setup
 date: 2020-09-11T23:00:00.000+00:00
 tags:
   - TSL
   - HTTPS
   - reverse proxy
   - servers
   - beginners
   - deployment
   - nginx
 ---

 This guide is the first of a four-part series.
 Parts One and Two will walk you through installing NGINX Open Source from the NGINX repositories and making some configuration changes to increase performance and security.
 Parts Three and Four set up NGINX to serve your site over HTTPS and harden the TLS connection

 ![/uploads/nginx.png](https://app.forestry.io/sites/rmreowx0yfjbvg/body-media//uploads/nginx.png)

 ## Before You Begin

-* You will need root access to the system, or a user account with **sudo** privilege
+- You will need root access to the system, or a user account with **sudo** privilege
-* Set your system’s hostname.
+- Set your system’s hostname.
-* Update your system
+- Update your system

 ## Install NGINX